What are the targets for UK broadband coverage?

 The expansion of broadband services over the last decade has benefited millions of households, with speeds upwards of 100Mb becoming commonplace.

-With more than 96% of premises in the UK able to receive a broadband connection of 30Mb or more and 66% able to receive gigabit capable broadband, it's clear connectivity in the UK is in a much stronger position than it was in 2009 when BT investing £1.5bn into their superfast broadband network was big news.
+With more than 98% of premises in the UK able to receive a broadband connection of 30Mb or more and 83% able to receive gigabit capable broadband, it's clear connectivity in the UK is in a much stronger position than it was in 2009 when BT investing £1.5bn into their superfast broadband network was big news.

-Thanks to the rise of alternative broadband operators such as Gigaclear and CityFibre, full fibre broadband networks are spreading across the country and giving customers more choice and faster speeds.
+Thanks to the rise of alternative broadband operators such as Fibrus, Gigaclear and CityFibre, full fibre broadband networks are spreading across the country and giving customers more choice and faster speeds.

-Yet it remains the case that a small core of premises are struggling to reach the 10Mb threshold that the Government class as being a decent broadband connection, including households that are still stuck on an exchange-only broadband line.
+Yet, it remains the case that a small core of premises are struggling to reach the 10Mb threshold that the Government class as being a decent broadband connection, including households that are still stuck on an exchange-only broadband line.

 For these customers, there are steps they can take: